 R.V.
 Roger - Fruit Trees and Trees for Bees

 Royston Valentine Roger founded his nursery in 1913, when he paid £200 for half an acre of land and a shop in Pickering, just south of the North Yorkshire Moors.
-The nursery grew slowly after the First World War until 1929, growing ornamental trees and shrubs, roses and fruit trees.
-In 1929 he rented a local 400 acre farm, which let him produce them on a commercial scale.
+His grandson Ian runs the business today, from the same site.
+It's a thriving growing nursery, and one of our key suppliers of heritage fruit trees in particular.
+Plant Healthy certified.

 Salix RW - Pond Plants

 Salix River and Wetland are one of the country's leading aquatic specialists.
 They spend most of their time working on large scale bio-engineering products, but we're very lucky to have them as suppliers of plants and preplanted coir products too.
 Head grower Andy Cooper is based in their nursery in Norfolk.

 Shipton Bulbs - Woodland Bulbs

 Shipton Bulbs is based in deepest Carmarthenshire - don't try to get there!
-It's a smallholding in an enchanted wooded valley where John and daughters Astra and Aelfwyn grow an amazing variety of bulbs, from native British species to the uber-exotic.
+It's a smallholding in an enchanted wooded valley where John and his partner live, from native British species to the uber-exotic.
 Here he is with one of his adughters.
 Like his father Eric, John travels the world, usually on plant related trips.
 And he was at the first Glastonbury Festival.
 A man with stories to tell.

 Tom The Apple Man

-Tom Adams is a young grower who has recently set up his nursery in Shropshire.
-He's converting to organic, and grows his trees according to agroforestry and permaculture methods.
+Tom Adams is an exciting new grower who has recently set up his nursery in Shropshire.
+His nursery is organically certified, and he grows his trees according to agroforestry and permaculture methods.
 His specialty is rare old fruit tree varieties from Wales and the borders.